openframeworks/ofBook/20_intro_to_graphics/chapter.md

 #### 1.1b Drawing to the screen!
 (But now the fun bits.) ####

-You surivived the boring bits!
+You survived the boring bits!

 Well, the necessary bits.
-Why draw a single rectangle, when you can draw a millions?
+Why draw a single rectangle, when you can draw a million?
 (Okay, not a million - but at least enough that you wouldn't bother counting.)

 ![Many Rectangles](images/intrographics_lotsofrectangles.png "Drawing lots and lots of rectangles")

-Let's create a new openFrameworks project and call it something like ShapeBrush.
-We are going to just use the basic recipes from the last section and mix in some randomness and repetition to create a digital 'brush.'
-When we click somewhere on the screen, we will draw a ton of shapes.
-But we need a canvas that doesn't constantly erase itself. openFrameworks clears the screen on with each invocation of `draw`, so enter [`ofSetBackgroundAuto`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetBackgroundAuto "ofSetBackgroundAuto Documentation Page"), which allows us to stop openFrameworks from clearing the screen on each update.
+Let's create a new openFrameworks sketch and call it something like ShapeBrush.
+We are going to use the basic recipes from the last section and mix in some randomness and repetition to create a digital "brush."
+When we click somewhere on the screen, we will draw an explosion of random shapes.
+To do this, we will need a canvas that doesn't constantly erase itself, and by default, openFrameworks clears the screen every frame with each invocation of `draw()`.
+Calling [`ofSetBackgroundAuto()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetBackgroundAuto "ofSetBackgroundAuto Documentation Page") allows us to control whether or not openFrameworks clears the background at the beginning of each frame.
 Add the following lines into your `setup` function:

 	ofSetBackgroundAuto(false);
 	ofBackground(0); // If you omit this, the screen will be a default gray color

-`ofSetBackgroundAuto` takes a boolean value, so pass in `false` and then we draw a black background.  **[Note: point to c++ chapter's description of bools?]**   Great!
+`ofSetBackgroundAuto()` requires a boolean parameter so let's pass in `false` to prevent the black background from being re-drawn each frame.  **[Note: point to c++ chapter's description of bools?]**

+Great!
 We've created an exceptionally empty space that we can overload with shapes.

-Since we will be doing all our drawing inside of the `draw` function, what we need to create some variables that let us know 1) where the mouse is located on the screen and 2) whether or not the left mouse button is currently pressed.
+Since we will be doing all of our drawing inside of the `draw()` function we need to create some variables that let us know 1) where the mouse is located on the screen and 2) whether or not the left mouse button is being pressed.

 For 1), we can use two built-in openFrameworks variables `mouseX` and `mouseY`.
-These variables are updated internally by openFrameworks.
-We can use them inside our `draw` function as we would any other integer variables.
+These variables are updated internally by openFrameworks and we can use them inside our `draw()` function as we would any other integer variables.

-For 2), we should take a look at two functions inside your openFrameworks source file (.cpp) that you probably haven't had a need to use yet: [`mousePressed(int x, int y, int button)`](http://www.openframeworks.cc/documentation/application/ofBaseApp.html#show_mousePressed "mousePressed Documentation Page") and [`mouseReleased(int x, int y, int button)`](http://www.openframeworks.cc/documentation/application/ofBaseApp.html#show_mouseReleased) "mouseReleased Documentation Page").
-These functions are called by openFrameworks anytime a mouse button is pressed or released.
-It recieves the x and y position of the mouse when the mouse was pressed/released as well as an integer representing which mouse button was pressed/released.
-We can thus set up a boolean variable, isLeftMousePressed, and change its value inside of these two functions.
+For 2), we should take a look at two functions inside our openFrameworks source file (.cpp) that you probably haven't had a need to use yet: [`mousePressed()`](http://www.openframeworks.cc/documentation/application/ofBaseApp.html#show_mousePressed "mousePressed Documentation Page") and [`mouseReleased()`](http://www.openframeworks.cc/documentation/application/ofBaseApp.html#show_mouseReleased "mouseReleased Documentation Page") **[bd: I removed the parameters from the previous function listings per your convention that is used throughout the rest of the chapter.
+I think it is more clear to refer to function names without their parameters in the text and then illustrate the parameters in code examples but that is just my opinion.]**.
+These functions are called by openFrameworks anytime the mouse button is pressed or released.
+Each receives the x and y position of the mouse when the mouse was pressed/released as well as an integer representing which mouse button was pressed/released as its three parameters.
+We can use this information to set up a boolean variable, `isLeftMousePressed`, and update its value when a mouse press/release event is triggered using these two functions.

-So add this to your header file (.h):
+Let's add this as a public property to our header file (.h):

+**[note: point to properties section of c++ section]**

 	bool isLeftMousePressed;

-And add this into the `setup` function of your source file (.cpp):
+And add this inside of our `setup()` function in our source file (.cpp):

 	isLeftMousePressed = false;

-Now that the boolean variable is set up, add these lines to your `mousePressed` and `mouseReleased` functions:
+Finally, add these lines to your `mousePressed()` and `mouseReleased()` functions:

 	void testApp::mousePressed(int x, int y, int button){
 		if (button == OF_MOUSE_BUTTON_LEFT) isLeftMousePressed = true;